 Wiley has extensive experience representing international telecommunications service providers before the International Telecommunication Union (ITU), the Federal Communications Commission (FCC), the Administration, and Congress, as well as before other governments and international policy-making forums.

 The depth and breadth of our experience at the highest levels of national decision-making regarding telecommunications and information and communications technology (ICT) issues are unmatched.
 Members of our Practice have long been active participants in the development of U.S. telecommunications policy.
 For example, Ambassador David A. Gross is one of the world's foremost experts on international telecommunications, having addressed the United Nations (UN) General Assembly and led more U.S. delegations to major international telecommunications conferences than anyone in modern history.
 Richard E. Wiley, former Chairman of the FCC, served as the Chair of the U.S. Department of State's Advisory Committee on International Communications and Information Policy.
-Anna M. Gomez has extensive international experience having served for six years as Deputy Chief of the International Bureau at the FCC and for over four years as Deputy Assistant Secretary of Commerce for Communications and Information and Deputy Administrator of NTIA.

 Our capabilities include: